-Users who land on a microsite are able to obtain full details about this particular product or campaign without being distracted by other links or categories that are on your original company website.
+Users who land on a microsite are able to obtain full details about this particular product or campaign.
+They can do this without being distracted by other links or categories that are on your original company website.

 Here are some key features of a microsite:

-- Contains information about a specific product and campaign while reflecting the main company’s branding
+Contains information about a specific product and campaign while reflecting the main company’s br

-- The entire site and its internal links will differ from the original site and are aimed at giving your visitors more information about a particular campaign or product
+The entire site and its internal links will differ from the original site and aim at giving your visitors more information about a particular campaign or product

 Main Benefits of Microsites

-Creating a microsite is the best way to go when you want to preserve the look and feel of your parent website, but at the same time want to generate enough awareness and hype about your upcoming or new marketing campaign separately.
+Ceating a microsite is the best way to go when you want to preserve the look and feel of your parent website.
+However, you want to generate enough awareness and hype about your upcoming or new marketing campaign separately.

-These small websites can be taken down once the events are over or kept permanently active as part of a larger campaign on an ongoing basis.
+You can take down these small websites once the events are over.
+You can also Keep them permanently active as part of a larger campaign on an ongoing basis.

 They function as an extra platform for more potential customers to find you.